 Further information about children at risk of missing education can be found in the Children Missing Education - Statutory guidance for local authorities.

-Where necessary, the Children Missing from Care Procedure must be followed - see the West Midlands Safeguarding Children Procedures.
+Where necessary, the Children Missing from Care Procedure must be followed - see the Regional Child Protection Procedures.

 9. Celebrating a Child's Achievements